abpframework/abp/docs/en/tutorials/modular-crm/part-01.md

 `ModularCrm` module is your main application, which is a layered .NET solution that consists of several packages (.NET projects).
 You can expand the `ModularCrm` module to see its packages:

 ![solution-explorer-modular-crm-expanded](images/solution-explorer-modular-crm-expanded.png)

+We've created the initial layered monolith solution.
+In the next part, we will learn how to create an application module, build functionality inside it and install it to the main application.